ankaAR/bestiario5e/_creatures/beholder-zombie.md

 ***Eye Ray.*** The zombie uses a random magical eye ray, choosing a target that it can see within 60 feet of it.

 1. Paralyzing Ray.
-The targeted creature must succeed on a DC 14 Constitution saving throw or be paralyzed for 1 minute.
+The targeted creature must succeed on a DC 14 Constitution saving throw or be paralizado for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 2. Fear Ray.
-The targeted creature must succeed on a DC 14 Wisdom saving throw or be frightened for 1 minute.
+The targeted creature must succeed on a DC 14 Wisdom saving throw or be asustado for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 3. Enervation Ray.
 The targeted creature must make a DC 14 Constitution saving throw, taking 36 (8d8) necrotic damage on a failed save, or half as much damage on a successful one.